-Deathcap mushrooms have been found in the Canberra region, in and around Melbourne and even in Adelaide.
-They are not native to Australia and are often found near oak trees growing in warm wet weather during Autumn.
-The similar marbled deathcap mushrooms have also been recently found in WA.
-While no cases have been reported in NSW or Tasmania it may be possible that they grow there.
+Deathcap mushrooms can appear any time of year but are more common during Autumn a week or two after good rains.
+They have been found in the Canberra region, in and around Melbourne, in northern Tasmania and in Adelaide.
+They are not native to Australia and are often found near oak trees growing in warm wet weather.
+The similar marbled deathcap mushrooms have also been recently found in WA, although they may not be as toxic.
+While no cases have been reported in NSW it is possible that they also grow there.

 Deathcap mushrooms are difficult to distinguish from other wild mushrooms so we recommend you play it safe and only eat mushrooms that you have purchased from the supermarket, greengrocer or other reputable source.
-People born overseas, especially in Asian countries, should be aware that these deadly mushrooms can look like edible mushrooms that they may have gathered overseas.
+People born overseas, especially in Asian countries, should be aware that these deadly mushrooms can look like edible mushrooms that they may have gathered in their home countries.

-The toxin in deathcap mushrooms is not destroyed by cooking.
+The toxin in deathcap mushrooms is not destroyed by peeling, cooking or drying.
 Symptoms include vomiting, diarrhoea and stomach cramps and often don’t appear until 10 to 16 hours after eating.
 These symptoms may ease for 2 to 3 days before a terminal phase of 3 to 4 days begins.
 Without early, effective medical intervention people may go into a coma and die after 2 or 3 weeks of liver and kidney failure.

-Nine out of ten cases of mushroom poisoning in Australia result from deathcap mushrooms.
-However there are other wild mushrooms in Australia that, while not fatal, can make you ill with vomiting and diarrhoea.
+Nine out of ten deaths from mushroom poisoning in Australia result from deathcap mushrooms.
+However there are other wild mushrooms in Australia that, while not fatal, can make you ill with abdominal pain, vomiting and diarrhoea.
 These include the yellow stainer which resembles a field mushroom and is the most commonly ingested poisonous mushroom in Victoria.
+Australian Poisons Information Centres received almost 900 calls about possible wild mushroom poisoning over a recent 12 month period, approximately a third of which were referred to hospital or medical treatment.

-Many reported cases of fungi poisoning are in children under five years of age.
-Most young children who eat poisonous mushrooms find them in the garden at home.
-Children younger than five years of age have a natural inclination to put things in their mouths.
-If you have a toddler, you should regularly check your garden for mushrooms and remove them to reduce the risk of accidental poisoning.
+Many reported cases of yellow stainer poisoning are in children under five years of age.
+As well as never cooking or eating wild mushrooms, remember that small children have a natural inclination to put things in their mouths so keep an eye on them when outdoors at this time of year.
+Parents, schools and childcare workers should regularly check outdoor areas and gardens for mushrooms and remove them to reduce the risk of accidental poisoning.
+This will also protect your pets.

 ACT Health: If you think you see any possible Deathcap mushrooms growing in Canberra do not touch but report them contact Access Canberra on 13 22 81 see more information